ekohilas/args-amazing-or-approaching/canberra-python-2025/slides.md

 # `pep736.nohumanerrors.com`
 # `@ekohilas`

-Thanks to Joshua and Chris for authoring the PEP, and to you for listening!
+Thanks to my friends, family, the open source community, as well as to you for listening!

 ------